2 Chapter 2 Types of Data, How to Collect Them & More Terminology

 Since simple random sampling often does not ensure a representative sample, a sampling method called stratified random sampling is sometimes used to make the sample more representative of the population.
 This method can be used if the population has a number of distinct “strata” or groups.
 In stratified sampling, you first identify members of your sample who belong to each group.
 Then you randomly sample from each of those subgroups in such a way that the sizes of the subgroups in the sample are proportional to their sizes in the population.

-Let’s take an example: Suppose you were interested in views of capital punishment at an urban university.
+Let’s take an example: Suppose you were interested in views of capital punishment at an urban college.
 You have the time and resources to interview 200 students.
 The student body is diverse with respect to age; many older people work during the day and enroll in night courses (average age is 39), while younger students generally enroll in day classes (average age of 19).
 It is possible that night students have different views about capital punishment than day students.
 If 70% of the students were day students, it makes sense to ensure that 70% of the sample consisted of day students.
 Thus, your sample of 200 students would consist of 140 day students and 60 night students.
-The proportion of day students in the sample and in the population (the entire university) would be the same.
+The proportion of day students in the sample and in the population (the entire college) would be the same.
 Inferences to the entire population of students at the university would therefore be more secure.

 Convenience Sampling